Home Buyer Training

-Sponsored by the counties of Fairfax, Arlington, Prince William and Loudoun, the cities of Alexandria and Falls Church, and the Town of Herndon, as well as the Virginia Housing Development Authority (VHDA).
+The Expo is sponsored by the counties of Fairfax, Arlington, Prince William and Loudoun, the cities of Alexandria, Falls Church, Fairfax and the Town of Herndon, as well as the Virginia Housing Development Authority (VHDA).
 This is the fifth consecutive year that Northern Virginia Housing Expo has been held, offering valuable resources for those looking to rent an apartment or buy a home.

 See how the 2014 Regional Housing Expo provided attendees with insight on finding a home!

 Thanks to a grant from the Virginia Housing Development Authority (VHDA), the class will be presented at no cost to participants.
 This class is a part of a series of workshops on condominium ownership sponsored with the support of VHDA.

 For more information about upcoming workshops or to register, contact Shane Cochran at 703.746.4990 or Doug Myrick at 703.228.3786